igruk/desktop-cleaner/README.md

 # Desktop Cleaner

 **Desktop Cleaner** is a **Python** application that allows you to tidy up your desktop with just one click.
 It moves all files on your desktop to a new folder and sorts them by type.
 The app comes with a Graphical User Interface (**GUI**) created with **Tkinter** for ease of use that supports both English and Ukrainian languages.
-The datetime package is used to generate name of the new folder based on the current date.

 ![image](https://user-images.githubusercontent.com/88056536/228389587-5563116b-4841-40b9-87ec-e50d861e7079.png)